Poles to protest bill that would silence US-owned TV network

-WARSAW, Poland (AP) — Nationwide demonstrations are planned across Poland Tuesday against a bill widely viewed as a effort by the country’s ruling nationalist party to silence an independent, U.S.-owned television broadcaster often critical of the government.
+WARSAW, Poland (AP) — Nationwide demonstrations are planned across Poland Tuesday against a bill widely viewed as a effort by the country’s ruling nationalist party to silence an independent, U.S.-owned television broadcaster critical of the government.

 At stake in the bill’s passage is Poland’s reputation for media freedom and as a place for foreign companies to do business.
 If it passes it is also likely to strain relations with the country’s strategic ally, the United States.